-We have demonstrated that combining delayed decoupling with existing X-half-filters improves the suppression of labeled signals while preserving unlabeled signals in mixed samples.
-We have shown that the delayed decoupling technique can be easily integrated into WATERGATE elements that are routinely used to study proteins by solution NMR.
+We have demonstrated that combining delayed decoupling with existing X half filters improves the suppression of labeled signals while preserving unlabeled signals in mixed samples.
+We have shown that the delayed decoupling technique can be easily shared between WATERGATE elements that are routinely used to study proteins by solution NMR and the detection period.
 Although only efficient over a narrow range of scalar couplings, and hence of little use as a stand-alone method, the method is complementary to existing filters.
-Specific scalar couplings that survive pre-existing X-filters are optimally and easily suppressed by arraying a delay in the pulse sequence.
-We anticipate that our technique will facilitate studies of post-translational modifications or protein/small molecule interactions and will help monitor in situ chemical reactions targeting
+Specific scalar couplings that survive pre-existing X filters are optimally and easily suppressed by arraying a delay in the pulse sequence.
+We anticipate that our technique will facilitate studies of post-translational modifications or protein-small molecule interactions and will help monitor in situ chemical reactions targeting macromolecules.